microsoft/vscode-docs/docs/editor/editingevolved.md

 ## Gutter indicators

-If you open a folder that is a git repository and begin making changes, VS Code will add useful annotations to the gutter and to the overview ruler.
+If you open a folder that is a Git repository and begin making changes, VS Code will add useful annotations to the gutter and to the overview ruler.
 * A red triangle indicates where lines have been deleted
 * A green bar indicates new added lines
 * A blue bar indicates modified lines